 A lighter-touch approach to Coronavirus loans

-Yet collections is just a part of the servicing strategy that lenders need to consider when it comes to customer account management and optimising these journeys end-to-end.
+Yet, collections is just a part of the servicing strategy that lenders need to consider when it comes to customer account management and optimizing these journeys end-to-end.

 Standard account servicing approaches may have worked so far, but in the face of the coronavirus business interruption loans there is a much greater need for:

 - An empathetic, human-centric approach